Ramonville-Saint-Agne

-Ramonville-Saint-Agne (/fr/; Lengadocian: Ramonvila e Sant Anha), commonly known as Ramonville, is a commune in the suburbs of Toulouse, located in the French department of Haute-Garonne, administrative region of Occitanie, France.
+Ramonville-Saint-Agne (/fr/; Ramonvila e Sant Anha), commonly known as Ramonville, is a commune in the suburbs of Toulouse, located in the French department of Haute-Garonne, in the administrative region of Occitania, France.

 Population

 The inhabitants of the commune are known as Ramonvillois.

 History and Economy

 Politically, this commune has a historical affinity with the left-wing parties.
 Its economy is linked to the social work association ASEI.

 Twin Towns

 Ramonville-Saint-Agne is twinned with: